devopsdemonet/devops-demo/README.md

 ### Prerequisites:

-To use this on a Mac or Windows host, make sure that this setting in Docker Desktop is enabled:
+To use this on a Windows host, make sure that this setting in Docker Desktop is enabled:
 "Expose daemon on tcp://localhost:2375 without TLS"

 ### Docker compose setup